 The following ideas hold great allure, but will they stand the test of time?
 Let’s take a look at some of this decade’s most promising ideas.

 AI is everywhere!
 The emergence of AI language models such as OpenAI’s ChatGPT, and Google’s Bard have much to say on the way users are embracing this new frontier in technology.
+AI tech has now entered the creative industries and is being utilized in everything from graphic design to music production.

-Microsoft’s Chatbot, Tay is the perfect case study of how AI can be used to reinforce bias and fuel hate speech.
+Microsoft’s Chatbot, Tay, is the perfect case study of how AI can be used to reinforce bias and fuel hate speech.

 “Tay” went from “humans are super cool” to full nazi in <24 hrs and I’m not at all concerned about the future of AI pic.twitter.com/xuGi1u9S1A